 Ben Gurion University of the Negev

-Adam Lefstein is Associate Professor in Education at the Ben-Gurion University of the Negev in Israel, where he conducts research and teaches about pedagogy, classroom interaction, teacher learning and educational change.
-He’s particularly interested in the intersection between research and professional practice, and how to conduct research that is meaningful, rigorous and helpful for educators.
-Among other activities he directs the Laboratory for the Study of Pedagogy, an interdisciplinary research group that is committed to rigorous investigation of Israeli schooling, pedagogy and educational policy; the development of innovative research tools for the study of these phenomena; and processes of knowledge sharing with education practitioners, policy-makers and the public.
+Adam Lefstein is the Shane Family Professor of Education at the Ben-Gurion University of the Negev in Israel.
+His research and teaching focus on pedagogy, classroom interaction, teacher learning and educational change.
+He is particularly interested in the intersection between research and professional practice, and how to conduct research that is meaningful, rigorous and helpful for educators.
+He has recently established the Center for the Study of Pedagogy – Research-Practice Partnerships, an interdisciplinary research center dedicated to collaborating with practitioners and policy-makers to design and conduct research and development projects that expand and strengthen Israeli educators’ professional knowledge infrastructures.

 University of South Australia